Meets

 moving together

 Weather permitting, the majority of the time will be spent practising 'moving together' by climbing easy multipitch rock routes or hard scrambles in simul climbing fashion, placing and removing gear as we go.
 It is assumed that any participants wishing to do this element will already know how to place gear and build belays and are capable of leading at least VDiff.
-If not, and you're reading this in the spring, there's plenty of time to learn that before the meet.
+If not, and you're reading this in the winter or spring, there's plenty of time to learn that before the meet.

 Participants should bring a harness, belay device, approach shoes, climbing shoes, B2 boots if they want to practise climbing in these for the Alps, and a helmet.
 A couple of slings and screwgate carabiners are also useful to bring if people have them.